 3) Consider where you put things

-I always bring any older food to the front of your fridge and make sure I know which one needs using first to avoid the older one going off and being wasted.
+In the same way that shops rotate their stock so the oldest food is always the oldest food that’s picked up first, I always bring any older food to the front of your fridge and make sure I know which one needs using first to avoid the older one going off and being wasted.

 4) Adjust your meal plan while you remember